x-t/regitra-parody/HITCHHIKERS_GUIDE.md

 All of the content is compiled using the [build.cjs](build.cjs) tool and is stored inside a `db` file, by default - `./content.db`.

-[build.cjs](build.cjs) also includes a meriad of other features for managing the content database, such as importing bulk data and updating the schema in use to a newer version.
+[build.cjs](build.cjs) also includes a meriad of other features for managing the content database, such as importing bulk data.

-A very old build of regitra-parody includes code for a backend written in Rust, however the code quality is really bad.
-It can be found [here](https://github.com/x-t/regitra-parody/tree/6ad23dad2284a48f70571239791b52a3f1f3fe4b).\*

-_\* See [license](#license) for usage of old versions._

 ### build.cjs and you